Wttttop/Wttttop.github.io/README.md

 5. Push a change to the main branch or manually trigger the workflow from the Actions tab

 The GitHub Actions workflow will:
-- Build your Next.js application
+- Build your fully static Next.js site
+- Create necessary files for GitHub Pages like .nojekyll and 404.html
 - Deploy it to GitHub Pages
 - Make it available at `https://your-username.github.io/wutuo`